avnet-iotconnect/iotc-stm32-n6-demos/doc/DEVELOPER_GUIDE.md

    - **UVC Object Detection**
 - n6-ai-pose-estim (1.0.0): RTOS-based application example for multi pose estimation with AI.

 Each project follows a similar setup process with slight variations for specific requirements.
-This guide will help you choose the right project and configure it with IoTConnect.
+This guide will help you choose the right project and configure it with /IOTCONNECT.

 ---